It is a way of painting

 Everyone can learn as long as they follow the spirit of the instructor and his indications are often based on intuition.
 The relationship between the teacher and the student is based on mutual exchange and enrichment, in which the individual relationship remains fundamental for overcoming the difficulties that each participant encounters.

-Unlike most of the disciplines practiced in Europe, in sumi-e there is no spirit of competition; if we think or judge in terms of good or bad, we are still far from the true spirit of sumi-e.
+Unlike most of the disciplines practiced in Europe, in sumi-e there is no spirit of competition; therefore if we think or judge in terms of good or bad, we are still far from the true spirit of sumi-e.

 It is necessary to give oneself to a patient work of repetition and refinement of one’s own gestures.
 Concentration on body posture, brush position and breathing are essential in order to practice in the right way.